PaulZC/Data_Recovery_System/ASSEMBLY.md

 - The 3D printed case is made from two identical parts which clip together with a simple tongue and groove joint
 - Apply a thin layer of silicone sealant across the 'wall' pieces in each half of the case that divide the servos and releases from the Raspberry Pi
 - Place the PCB into the bottom half of the case
-- Position the top half and press toegther to engage the tongue and groove joint
+- Position the top half and press together to engage the tongue and groove joint
 - Tape the two halves of the case together using a long length of duct tape.
 Ensure that the ends of the tape are folded over into tabs.
 These will be useful when pulling the case out of the foam enclosure (it is a tight fit!)

 ![DRS_Assembly_1](https://github.com/PaulZC/Data_Recovery_System/blob/master/img/DRS_Assembly_1.JPG)